VITA 76.0 Connectors Deliver Military-Grade High-Speed Signal Integrity for 10 GbE, USB 3.0 and SATA 3.0 Interfaces

 Prior to the advent of VITA 76.0, system designers who needed improved signal integrity to support high-speed signals, but also wanted to stay with the traditional 38999 circular connector style, would turn to Quadrax connectors.
 The price of this alternative, though, was added SWaP and cost burden.
 The Quadrax contact provides increased bandwidth by rearranging the signal and ground contacts within the 38999 circular connector.
 Rather than re-designing the contact itself, as VITA 76.0 does, the Quadrax approach isolates the signals from each other to improve isolation from crosstalk.
 While increasing bandwidth capability, this design sacrifices pin count and pin density.
 For example, a 38999 size 23 shell can accommodate six (6) Quadrax contacts for a total of six bidirectional lanes each capable of approx. 2.5 Gb/s.
 This meant that four contacts were needed to support 10G Ethernet (2.5G x 4).
 In comparison, the VITA 76.0 connectors have been lab-proven to support 10Gbps data rates with differential pairs and grounds.
 Even better, with VITA 76.0 “Hercules” connectors, Meritec leverages shell work from QPL 38999 manufacturers and then integrates the Hermi contacts at substantially less cost than Mil-circular embedded Quadrax connectors.

-Figure 3: Four VITA 76.0 shell size variants are supported by Meritec, 23, 17, 13 and 9.
+Four VITA 76.0 shell size variants are supported by Meritec, 23, 17, 13, and 9.
 The shell size 23 connector supports 145 total contacts for 22 bidirectional lanes at 10 Gb/s per lane and 44 differential pairs, each of which transfers 10Gbps.

 Today, although Meritec is currently the only source of VITA 76.0 connector technology, multiple interested parties are working through licensing agreements, which will further accelerate implementation and geographic reach.
 Meanwhile, the status quo has not slowed adoption.
 VITA 76.0 has already been specified for use in major design wins by every major systems integrator.
 Having multiple vendors for the connector in the near future will only further reinforce the VITA standard’s open architecture and will provide broader worldwide geographic coverage from a supplier standpoint.

-Figure 4: Curtiss-Wright’s Parvus DuraCOR XD1500 Small Form Factor (SFF) modular Xeon-class mission computer features an 100 Ohm impedance matched VITA 76.0 connector to ensure the superior signal integrity of its multiple, high-speed 10 GbE, USB 3.0 and other I/O interfaces.
+Curtiss-Wright’s Parvus DuraCOR XD1500 Small Form Factor (SFF) modular Xeon-class mission computer features a 100 Ohm impedance matched VITA 76.0 connector to ensure the superior signal integrity of its multiple, high-speed 10 GbE, USB 3.0, and other I/O interfaces.

 Meanwhile, innovation in connector design continues apace: a field-replaceable version of the VITA 76.0 connector is scheduled for release in Q1 2018.
 The advantages to the VITA 76.0 contact design are numerous, including increased density, pin count, bandwidth per contact, and aggregate bandwidth per connector.
 System engineers looking for SWaP improvements within their systems can use the VITA standard that has been utilized in many designs.